Director’s note March 7, 2018:

 Recent success over the last two grant competitions within the Canadian Institutes for Health Research (CIHR) clearly reflect superb research capability in the labs of principal investigators (PIs) of MIRC.
-McMaster success as a whole at CIHR in the latest Project grant competition was generated in good part by successful MIRC PIs (4 of the 22 McMaster awards).
-The last two CIHR competition successes by MIRC PIs include - Ali Ashkar, Dawn Bowdish, Karen Mossman, Carl Richards, Zhou Xing (a Foundation grant!), as well as Jeremy Hirota as an associate member of MIRC.
+McMaster's success as a whole at CIHR was generated in good part by successful MIRC PIs (4 of the 22 McMaster awards)in the latest Project grant competition.
+The CIHR successes by MIRC PIs in the last 2 competitions include - Ali Ashkar, Dawn Bowdish, Karen Mossman, Carl Richards, Zhou Xing (a Foundation grant!), as well as Jeremy Hirota as an associate member of MIRC.
 Collectively, this totaled over $6.6 million of new funds for fundamental and translational research.

 Participation by MIRC PIs in undergraduate, graduate and PDF training attracts excellent personnel to an inspirational and diversified environment in immunology.
 Over 50% of currently active graduate students under MIRC PIs have obtained external scholarships.
 They are enrolled in the Medical Science Graduate Program (80% of MIRC students) and the Biochemistry Graduate Program.